faber-1/parsite/README.md

 ## Features

-You can find the type and function information in the .mli files given.
+You can find the type and function information at https://faber-1.github.io/parsite/